-Associate Professor Fiona Cameron is an internationally recognised activist academic in museum and digital heritage studies.
-She is currently Principal Research Fellow, Contemporary Museologies at the Institute for Culture and Society, Western Sydney University.
+Associate Professor Fiona Cameron is Principal Research Fellow, Contemporary Museologies and HDR Director at the Institute.
 Working at the intersection of social, ecological crises and digital transformation, Fiona researches contemporary global transformations in culture and society for positive change.
 Cameron is committed to building the capacity of museums to realise their full potential in societal debates and climate action, and in the context of rapid digital change.

 Fiona works across two broad research fields.
 The first examines the agency of the museum sector in public culture in the representation of 'hot' topics of societal significance and climate change.
 The second area of research interest investigates digital cultural heritage in transformation through the emergence of new digital heritage forms and more-than-human curatorial figurations.